 I know it does not sound appealing; but the truth is until your body has accomedated the regular feedings - you will find that you have sore nipples.
-I like to relate it to getting used to a new pair of shoes!
+I relate it to wearing in a new pair of shoes!
 Once you and your baby get into your rhythm the soreness usually goes away (just like a new pair of shoes that get worn in).
 If it is unbearable, get help!

 What Can I do About Sore Nipples?